lkartvedt/jsgame/README.txt

 	issue faced was detecting collision between the diver and the cave walls.
 Initial attempts of checking the pixel color the diver touched failed due to security measures taken by web browsers.
 In other words it was not allowed to call the function getImageData() on the files used on the canvases.
 The way around this was to host all of the game images on imgur.

+5. NOTE TO GRADER:
+	Images are being hosted on imgur.
+This compresses the images.
+The grader will need to have internet connection to play the game.